NFL on Fox: 2020s

 Rules analyst Mike Pereira missed the 2023 season due to injury, leaving Dean Blandino as the sole rules analyst for the duration of the season.
 Pereira returned in 2024, again splitting duties with Blandino, though he mainly appears on screen with Burkhardt's team.

 Brady officially joined the NFL on Fox in 2024, serving as the #1 analyst with Burkhardt.
 Olsen was then bumped to the #2 analyst role with Davis.
 Johnston is then paired with Kugler on the #5 team, while Sanchez moved to the #3 pairing with Amin.
 Mark Schlereth replaced Robert Smith on the #6 team with Myers, and Megan Olivi replaced the departing Shannon Spake on the #4 team with Albert and Vilma.
 Jason Benetti called a few games in October due to Amin and Davis' MLB postseason assignments.

 The broadcast crews for 2025 remained mostly intact, except for the sideline reporter on the Kugler–Johnston crew, as Allison Williams replaced the departing Laura Okmin.
 On the midnight of October 5, however, analyst Mark Sanchez was arrested in a hospital after getting stabbed and get involved in a brawl inside an Indianapolis bar.
 Sanchez had been assigned to do analysis for the Las Vegas Raiders–Indianapolis Colts Week 5 game with Chris Myers, but his spot on the booth was ultimately filled by Brady Quinn.
-Mark Schereth was later moved to Myers' group for the rest of the season.
+Mark Schlereth was later moved to Myers' group for the rest of the season.
 Meanwhile, Fox college football announcer Eric Collins stepped in alongside Jason Benetti while Joe Davis and Adam Amin were busy covering MLB postseason games in October.
 On November 6, it was reported that Drew Brees would join the NFL on Fox team as a game analyst and will be assigned to Adam Amin's crew for the rest of the season, while Fox officially cut ties with Mark Sanchez.